Cars

 - Personal declaration of the previous owner at the registration office or

-- Possibly gift contract, court judgment, court order, inheritance order, declaration of consent of the person appointed to represent the estate, knockdown at auction, contribution contract, declaration of transfer of use
+If applicable, a gift contract, court judgment, court order, inheritance order, declaration of consent of the person appointed to represent the estate, auction sale documentation, declaration of transfer of use

 - 07

-For a leased car you will need the lease contract.
+For a leased car you will need the leasing contract.

 Further Information on Leasing